Modular multiscale approach to modelling high-harmonic generation in gases: A Modular Multiscale Approach (MMA): Implementations

 \subsection{A Linear XUV Propagator (HANKEL)}

-Once the source terms $\widehat{\partial_t j_Q}$~are computed in all the macroscopic points, they are inputted in the diffraction integral to get the macroscopic profile of the XUV field.
+Once the source terms $\widehat{\partial_t J}$ have been computed at all macroscopic points, they are supplied as input to the diffraction integral, from which the macroscopic spatial profile of the XUV field is calculated.

-The computation of the Hankel transform is implemented in the Pythonic package~\texttt{Hankel\_transform}.
-We use a~direct grid integration for evaluating~\eqref{eq:XUV prop:Hankel long general}.
-The model can access tabulated scattering factors.
-Therefore, the input is only the type of the gas and the source of the scattering tables.
-Regarding numerics, the $(\rho,\omega)$-far-field plane is split into subarrays, which are then processed by OpenMPI (using the \texttt{multiprocessing} module).
-The module provides a~wider interface to the routines.
-This provides versatility on the input side: the data can be fed directly or read from a~ drive on-the-fly.
-This could be important for memory-management of large datasets storing the dipole accelerations in the whole macroscopic volume.
-The details about the implementation and I/O are in the respective part of the documentation.
+The calculation of the Hankel transform is implemented in the Python module~\texttt{Hankel\_transform}.
+A direct grid integration method is used to evaluate Equation~\eqref{eq:XUV prop:Hankel long general}.
+The model can access tabulated scattering factors, requiring only the type of gas and the source of the scattering data as input.

+From a~numerical point of view, the $(\rho, \omega)$ far-field plane is partitioned into subarrays that are distributed and processed in parallel using OpenMPI (through Python’s \texttt{multiprocessing} module).
+The module provides an extended interface to the core routines, offering flexibility in data handling that benefits from the Pythonic generators: input data can be streamed directly from memory or read dynamically from the disc during execution.
+This functionality is particularly useful for the memory management of large datasets, such as those containing dipole-acceleration values across the full macroscopic volume.
+More details on the implementation and input/output procedures are provided directly in the open-source code~\cite{Vabek_Multiscale_modular_approach_2025, Vabek2026_zenodo}.

-The module \texttt{Hankel\_transform} can be used independently on the rest of the multiscale model.
-It provides the routine for long media that implements~\eqref{eq:XUV prop:Hankel long general}.
-Next, it also provides a~lightweight routine for the usual Hankel transform from thin media.
+Finally, the \texttt{Hankel\_transform}~module is part of the multiscale model, but it can be used independently as well.
+It includes i- a long media routine that implements Equation~\eqref{eq:XUV prop:Hankel long general}, and ii- a~lightweight routine for performing standard Hankel transforms applicable to thin-media configurations.